neudecker-group/jedi/docs/tutorials/nitrogen.rst

 ======================

 First, we will need a structure to analyse: as discussed, we choose a nitrogen molecule for that.
-The ``Atoms`` object from ASE aids us in defining the structure: Two nitrogen atoms, and a reasonable starting distance between the atoms for the later conducted optimisation.
+The ``Atoms`` object from ASE aids us in defining the structure: Two nitrogen atoms, and a reasonable starting distance between the atoms for the later conducted optimization.

 .. code-block:: python